 - the travel document must have been issued within the previous 10 years.

 The date of issue of the travel document shall be the determining factor, notwithstanding any decision by the authorities to extend the period of validity of the travel document.

-The aforementioned provisions on the validity of travel documents do not apply to travel documents of third-country nationals who hold a valid residence permit issued by a Schengen country (List of residence permits issued by Schengen member states) or who have been issued valid category D visa for a longer-term stay in a Schengen country.
+The two conditions mentioned above do not apply to travel documents of third-country nationals who hold a valid residence permit issued by a Schengen country (List of residence permits issued by Schengen member states) or who have been issued valid category D visa by a Schengen country.
 In such cases, the travel document must be valid at the time of entry and remain valid for the entire duration of the planned stay in Switzerland or other Schengen country.

 Please find travel documents entitling the holder to cross the external borders in Annex 2 of the Visa Guidelines:

 To ensure that the most recent documents are available at all times, reference is made to the website of the European Commission.
 The documents can be found on the right under "Info": (Travel documents issued by third countries and territorial entities (Part I); Travel documents issued by Member States (Part II); Travel documents issued by international organisations and other entities subject to international law (Part III); List of known fantasy and camouflage passports)